 Using third-party libraries

-jimu libraries that come with Experience Builder can be used to include a variety of functionality into your widget.
+jimu libraries that come with ArcGIS Experience Builder can be used to include a variety of functionality into your widget.
 In addition to this functionality, third-party libraries can be included and used within a custom Experience Builder widget.

 There are three ways to include third-party libraries to make them available for use within a widget.